 The CMS Item Ceiling Nobody Talks About

-Webflow's product catalog lives inside their CMS.
-That means your products count against CMS item limits.
-On the Business plan ($39/month with annual billing), you get 10,000 CMS items.
-Sounds like a lot until you realize each product variant, blog post, category page, and dynamic content piece all draw from the same pool.
+Webflow's product catalog lives inside its CMS.
+Your products count against CMS item limits.
+On the Business plan, Webflow lists 10,000 CMS items at roughly $39 a month billed annually.
+That sounds like a lot until you realize each product variant, blog post, category page, and dynamic content piece all draws from the same pool.

 A clothing store with 200 base products, 5 size variants, and 4 color options each?
 That's 4,000 CMS items just for products.
-Add in your blog, lookbook pages, size guides, and other dynamic content — you're burning through that 10,000 limit fast.
+Add in your blog, lookbook pages, size guides, and other dynamic content, and you burn through that 10,000 limit fast.

-Some agencies use reverse proxy workarounds to bypass CMS limits, splitting content across multiple Webflow projects.
-I've seen it work.
-I've also seen it create maintenance nightmares that cost more in developer hours than just using the right platform from the start.
+Some agencies use reverse proxy workarounds to bypass CMS limits.
+They split content across multiple Webflow projects.
+This can work, but it often creates maintenance overhead.
+That overhead can cost more in developer hours than migrating to a platform built for scale from the start.

 Webflow vs Shopify: An Honest Comparison

-Let's put these platforms side by side, because this is the comparison most people are actually making.
+Let's put these platforms side by side.
+This is the comparison most people are actually making.

 Design and Creative Control

 Webflow wins.
 Hands down.
 It's not even close.
 Webflow gives you pixel-perfect control over every element.
-Custom animations, complex layouts, editorial-grade product pages — Webflow handles it all without fighting against template constraints.
+Custom animations, complex layouts, and editorial-grade product pages: Webflow handles it all without fighting template constraints.

 Shopify's Liquid templating system is powerful but rigid.
-Even with Shopify 2.0's sections everywhere architecture, you're working within guardrails.
-Custom design work requires a developer comfortable with Liquid, and the results rarely match what Webflow can produce visually.
+Even with Shopify 2.0's sections-everywhere architecture, you work within guardrails.
+Custom design work needs a developer comfortable with Liquid.
+The results rarely match what Webflow can produce visually.

 Content Marketing

-Webflow's CMS (especially the next-gen version) is significantly better for content marketing.
-You can build beautiful editorial experiences, complex resource libraries, and dynamic content-driven pages.
-Shopify's blog is basic — almost embarrassingly so for a platform this mature.
+Webflow's CMS, especially the next-gen version, is much better for content marketing.
+You can build editorial experiences, complex resource libraries, and dynamic content-driven pages.
+Shopify's blog is basic for a platform this mature.

-If content drives your brand's growth strategy, Shopify's built-in tools won't cut it without extensive customization.
+If content drives your brand's growth strategy, Shopify's built-in tools won't cut it without heavy customization.

 Actual Ecommerce Functionality

 Shopify wins.
 By miles.
 Every ecommerce feature you need either exists natively or is one app install away.
 Shopify has spent over a decade building ecommerce infrastructure.
-Webflow has spent a few years bolting it onto a design tool.
+Webflow has spent just a few years bolting ecommerce onto a design tool.

 // The difference in developer experience, simplified: